A Guide To Pondicherry - Pastel Colours and Pastries

 On non-festival days, the gardens looked as though they would be the perfect escape from the sunny streets.
 Built in 1826 by the French colonialists to study the exotic botany and fauna of the region, the oval-shaped garden is now home to over 1500 species of trees and plants and is full of green lawns, pruned flower beds, tall shady trees, glass houses to explore and even an aquarium.
 If you’re travelling with children there’s even a miniature railway complete with cave/tunnel to take a ride on.

-Opening times: everyday from 10:00 am to 17:00 pm.
+Opening times: The gardens are open everyday from 10:00 am to 17:00 pm.

 If you want to visit the gardens during the farm festival you will need to visit Pondicherry in February.
 Check Google for exact dates, but when we visited it was held on the second weekend of February.
 During the festival you get free entry to the gardens and at the end there is a fireworks display.

-This small museum is located in the heart of the French Quarter and allows visitors to learn all about the history of Pondicherry.
-The museum houses exhibits from prehistoric times all the way up the French Colonial period, with coins, fossils and different types of weaponry all on display.
+Puducherry Museum (also known as the Pondy Museum) is a small museum located in the heart of the French Quarter.
+Inside, the museum allows visitors to learn all about the history of Pondicherry with exhibits showing artefacts from the prehistoric times all the way up the French Colonial period, with coins, fossils and all kinds of weaponry on display.
 Our favourite part of the museum was the ‘transport’ section that showcased a pousse-pousse, an early style rickshaw where the passengers sat and were pulled along by a driver in front.

 When you buy your tickets there is also an option to get a guided tour.
 There is no photography allowed inside the museum itself.